History of Wendy Williams in Timeline

 Wendy's Got the Heat

-June 2005: Release of "Wendy Williams Brings the Heat: Volume 1"
+June 2005: Release of Compilation Album 'Wendy Williams Brings the Heat: Volume 1'

-In June 2005, Wendy Williams and Virgin Records released a compilation album, "Wendy Williams Brings the Heat: Volume 1," featuring various rap acts, including M.O.P., Jadakiss, and Young Jeezy.
+In June 2005, Wendy Williams and Virgin Records released a compilation album, "Wendy Williams Brings the Heat: Volume 1," featuring rap artists such as M.O.P., Jadakiss, and Young Jeezy.
+It sold 29,000 copies by November.

-In 2005, Wendy Williams funded a $1,000 scholarship for a black female high school student majoring in communications in college.
+In 2005, Wendy Williams funded a $1,000 scholarship for a Black female high school student who sought to major in communications in college.

-In 2006, VH1 broadcasted "The Wendy Williams Experience", a reality television series documenting events surrounding her radio show.
+In 2006, VH1 broadcasted the reality television series 'The Wendy Williams Experience,' which documented events surrounding Wendy Williams's radio show.

 In 2006, Wendy Williams became a spokesperson for George Veselles champagne and Alizé liqueurs.

-In 2006, Wendy Williams released "Drama Is Her Middle Name", the first novel in a trilogy about radio shock jock Ritz Harper, co-authored with Karen Hunter.
+In 2006, Wendy Williams co-authored the novel "Drama Is Her Middle Name" with Karen Hunter, which is the first book in the trilogy about radio shock jock Ritz Harper.

 Drama Is Her Middle Name